-There are several ways in which insurers can determine the monthly premium costs you pay for your Medigap plan.
+There are several ways in which insurers can determine the monthly premium costs you pay for your Medigap supplemental health insurance plan.
 These ways include rating systems, which are called:

 - Issue-age rating

 As a resident in Idaho, you need to be aware of how your premiums are calculated so you can choose the best plan for you!

 Issue-age rating is one of the ways insurers can determine your Medigap premiums.
 This means your premium is based on the age when you buy the Medigap plan.
 Keep in mind that with this method, premiums will be lower for those who buy a Medigap policy at a younger age and will not go up because you are getting older!

 However, other factors can increase your premiums over the years, such as inflation rates.

 Community rating is another way insurers in Idaho determine your Medigap premiums.
 With this system, your premium will not be based on age.
 The same monthly premium will be charged to everyone who has the Medigap plan.